 A few months after being diagnosed I found out about the benefits of drinking green tea for fatty liver and I had a period of maybe a couple of month (or more) when I drank a cup each day.

-While consistency dropped from daily as summer came (and it was too hot for warm tea), I kept drinking it as often as I could and I still have it almost daily during the colder months.
+While consistency dropped as summer arrived (and it was too hot for warm tea), I kept drinking it as often as I could and I still have it almost daily during the colder months of the year.

-Green tea has long been praised for its plethora of antioxidants and for its general health benefit and I tend to believe that there’s at least a bit of truth out there for this statement.
+Green tea has long been praised for its plethora of antioxidants and for its general health benefit and I tend to believe that there’s at least a bit of truth behind this statement.

 It might not be the main thing when it comes to reversing fatty liver, but at least you’re trying out something new – something that might be the cure of your problem, without risking any side effects (note that green tea does have caffeine, so if you suffer from hypertension or you’re already drinking a lot of coffee, add it to your daily caffeine intake to keep numbers under control).

 So why not give it a try?
-It’s extremely easy to add green tea to your diet.
+It’s extremely easy to add green tea to your diet – but make sure to discuss this with your doctor to make sure you’re good to go.

 How to drink green tea for fatty liver

-The general rules of thumb when it comes to a regular diet for NAFLD apply in the case of green tea as well.
+The general rules of thumb when it comes to any diet to reverse NAFLD aka MASLD also apply in the case of green tea.

 This means that you should not drink it sweetened (compared to coffee, I found it extremely easy to drink this one without any added honey or sweeteners).
 This is the main and most important rule.

-If you like to add a bit of milk to your tea, I believe that you still can do this, but make sure to use milk that is low in fat (1.5% or less) or any other milk substitute that is natural and without any chemicals.
+If you like to add a bit of milk to your tea, I believe that you still can do this, but make sure to use milk that is low in fat (1.5% or less) or any other milk substitute that is natural and without any added sugars or chemicals.

-Finally, you can add a variety of flavors to it if you want to change the taste: I personally prefer it with mint (when I have them, I use fresh mint leaves, but you can even get a green tea & mint combination), squeeze some lemon in it or add any other natural leaves or juices to it – but in small quantities.
+Finally, you can add a variety of flavors to it if you want to change its taste: I personally prefer it with mint (when I have them, I use fresh mint leaves, but you can even get a green tea & mint combination) or squeeze some fresh lemon juice in it.

 All in all, you have a lot of options when it comes to drinking green tea, which definitely beats the repetitiveness of the regular plain water (or maybe lemon water) that we all drink on a daily basis now.